-Bloo Lagoon Eco Village – Genuine eco-friendly resort offering some of the most exceptional views in Bali.
+Bloo Lagoon Village – Genuine eco-friendly resort offering some of the most exceptional views in Bali.

-The one, two, and three-bedroom villas are tiered along cliffs, each providing jaw-dropping panoramas of the rugged coastline of eastern Bali.
-All villas are comfortable, if a little rustic, with a kitchen, open-air bathroom, and high thatched roof.
-With no proper walls, the windows, balcony, and empty spaces maximize the vistas and breezes, and they are separated and secluded behind walls and/or private gardens.
-The indescribable views are shared equally with the yoga deck, art gallery, spa, and restaurant, while plenty of activities are also on offer.
-Within a short (but steep) climb of the charming village of Padangbai, and only 300m to the Crusoe-esque Blue Lagoon beach.
+The one, two, and three-bedroom villas are tiered along cliffs, each providing jaw-dropping views of the rugged coastline of eastern Bali.
+All villas are comfortable, if a little rustic, with kitchens, open-air bathrooms, and high thatched roofs.
+With no proper walls, the windows, balconies, and empty spaces maximize the views and breeze, and they are separated and secluded behind walls and/or private gardens.
+The magnificent views are shared equally with the yoga deck, art gallery, spa, and restaurant, while plenty of activities are also on offer.
+Within a short (but steep) climb of the charming village of Padangbai, and only meters to the Crusoe-esque Blue Lagoon beach.

 - Address: Jalan Silayukti road, which extends up a steep hill from the end of the beachside street in Padangbai, a quiet village along the east coast of Bali.

-- How to Get There: Few metered taxis and chartered cars will take anyone this far from the airport, so best to arrange a pickup (about 1.5 hours) through the hotel.
+- How to Get There: Few metered taxis and chartered cars will take anyone this far from the airport, so best to arrange a pickup through the hotel.
 Many people come on the way to/from the Gili Islands, which is connected by all sorts of speedboat companies.
 Buy tickets from agencies at either end or compare schedules and buy tickets online.
-(See under Local Transport later for information about shuttle buses.)
+(See under Local Transport below for information about shuttle buses.)

 - Handy to: 1,000-year-old Pura Silayukti temple.
 Snorkeling just offshore.
 Pier for speedboats to the Gili Islands.
 Terminal for ferries to Lombok Island.

 Bloo Lagoon Village – The Basics